 If a student wishes to live on-campus upon returning from a leave of absence, the student must submit a written request to the Office of Residence Life, ideally by February 15 for fall semester housing or October 15 for spring semester housing.
 If a student submits a housing request after these dates, the student will be placed on the waitlist and will be housed if space is available.
 This may be after the new students are housed in June (for the fall semester) or January (for the spring semester).

 Credit earned at another institution during a leave of absence will be transferable to St. Mary’s under the same provisions as other transfer credit.

 If you wish to take a leave of absence, please read the instructions accompanying the leave form carefully, to familiarize yourself with your responsibilities concerning tuition, financial aid, and housing.

 Changing from Leave of Absence to Withdrawal

 If a student wishes to withdraw from the College while on a Leave of Absence, official notification must be submitted in writing.
-Please submit the Withdrawal Form and schedule a new exit interview with the Associate Dean for Retention and Student Success or (specifically for additional Medical Withdrawals) the Assistant Director or Director of the Wellness Center.
+Please submit the Withdrawal Form and schedule a new exit interview with the Dean of Students or (specifically for additional Medical Withdrawals) the Assistant Director or Director of the Wellness Center.

 Any student who does not return to the College after the third semester of Leave of Absence will be automatically changed to Withdrawal.